empear-analytics/codescene-ci-cd/README.md

 The `codescene-ci-cd` job runs differently depending on whether it is a merge request build or not.
 For merge requests, it runs analysis on an entire branch and submits the results as a merge request comment.
 For regular commits, the individual commit is analysed

 In these examples, the `CIRCLE_*` variables are built-in variables in Circle CI.
 The `CODESCENE-*` variables are delta analysis specific variables that should be configured in the Circle CI UI.
-In the examples a codescene-ci-cd [context](https://circleci.com/docs/2.0/contexts) is used for sharing these variables across projects.
+In the examples a Circle CI [context](https://circleci.com/docs/2.0/contexts) is used for sharing these variables across projects.

 | Variable | Description |
 | ------------- |-------------|